margotwagner/uc-stats/README.md

 uc-stats
 ==============================

 Statistical analysis of University of California over time.
-Current analyses focuses on UC San Diego ass a case study and looks at finances, housing, enrollment, compensation, and employee breakdowns.
+Current analyses focuses on UC San Diego as a case study and looks at finances, housing, enrollment, compensation, and employee breakdowns.

 Project Organization
 ------------